Diesen Beitrag gibt es auch auf Deutsch

 - In a separate bowl, cream together the butter with the vanilla extract until fluffy, for about 1 minute.
 Add in the sugar and eggs and continue beating until it is well combined.
 Then mix in the sour cream and milk.

 - Pour the wet ingredients into the dry ingredients and fold together until completely combined.
 Avoid overmixing.
-The batter will be thick.
-Add 1/3 of the chopped rhubarb and strawberries to the batter.
+(The batter will be thick – this prevent the rhubarb und strawberry chunks from sinking) Add 1/3 of the chopped rhubarb and strawberries to the batter.

 - To make the streusels, combine all the ingredients and mix together with a fork until you have a crumbly and loose texture.